viktoriaschuster/interpreting_omics_models/README.md

-# SAEs for Biology
+# Can sparse autoencoders make sense of gene expression latent variable models?

-This is the start of a project using sparse autoencoders (SAEs) for interpretability in biological models. **It is being cleaned up now for a current paper submission.**
+This is the repository accompanying my paper "Can sparse autoencoders make sense of gene expression latent variable models?".
+It is has been cleaned up for the submission, which is available in branch [paper_cleanup](https://github.com/viktoriaschuster/interpreting_omics_models/tree/paper_cleanup).
+That branch presents a clean and minimal setup to reproduce the results of the paper.
+Go into the [02_experiments](https://github.com/viktoriaschuster/interpreting_omics_models/tree/paper_cleanup/02_experiments) folder to see the guide on how to run the experiments.
+As the paper, the code is structured around simulation and single-cell experiments.
+The simulation experiments are designed to test the performance of sparse autoencoders on latent variable models, while the single-cell experiments apply the methods to real-world data.

 ## Environments